Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Results and Discussion

 \subsubsection{Mono-Modal Models}

-\begin{itemize} \item \textbf{MAcc}: Utilizing only acceleration data, this model achieves an R-A score of 0.80, suggesting efficient feature extraction from acceleration data alone, which proves effective in certain scenarios. \item \textbf{MAud}: The audio-only model scores higher with an R-A of 0.84, indicating that audio data may provide more discriminative features for the tasks, likely due to its richer, more varied informational content. \end{itemize}
+\begin{itemize} \item \textbf{MAcc:} Using only acceleration data, this model achieved an ROC–AUC score of 0.80, indicating efficient feature extraction from acceleration data alone, which proved effective in certain scenarios. \item \textbf{MAud:} The audio-only model performed slightly better, with an ROC–AUC of 0.84, suggesting that audio data may provide more discriminative features for the task, likely due to its richer and more varied informational content. \end{itemize}

+These results from Table~\ref{tbl2} indicate that while both single-modality models perform well, the audio-based approach (MAud) captures richer discriminative cues than the acceleration-based model (MAcc).